sliao-mi-luku/Continuous-Robotic-Arm-Control/README.md

   https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893
 - Continuous control using the actor-critic method

-In this project, we used the deep deterministic policy gradients (DDPG) algorithm to train the agent to move 20 identical double-jointed arms to their own target locations.
-The goal is to train the agent to remain inside the target locations as long as possible.
-Note that the target regions of those 20 arms are moving.
+In this project, we used the deep deterministic policy gradient (DDPG) algorithm to train 20 identical agents to move their double-jointed arms to target locations.
+The goal is to train the agents to remain inside the target locations as long as possible.

 The environment is originally from Unity Machine Learning Agents (Unity ML-Agents).
 For more details and other learning environments, please visit:\
 https://github.com/Unity-Technologies/ml-agents